the1lab/1lab/src/Data/Nat/Solver.lagda.md

   expand! n = expand-macro n
 ```

 Now, finally, we have reached the summit.
-The `solve!` macro allows us
+The `cat!` macro allows us
 to automatically solve equations involving natural numbers.

 ```agda